Selumetinib: Medical uses

+In November 2025, selumetinib was approved for medical use in the US for adults with neurofibromatosis type 1 who have symptomatic, inoperable plexiform neurofibromas).
+The US Food and Drug Administration previously approved selumetinib capsules and granules for people aged one year of age and older for this indication.

 Adverse effects

+The US prescribing information includes warnings and precautions for left ventricular dysfunction, ocular toxicity, gastrointestinal toxicity, skin toxicity, increased creatine phosphokinase, increased levels of vitamin E and increased risk of bleeding (Koselugo capsules), and embryo-fetal toxicity. adverse reactions observed in adults receiving selumetinib were consistent with the known selumetinib safety profile.

 Common side effects are headache, nausea, vomiting, abdominal pain, diarrhea, fatigue, musculoskeletal pain (pain in the body affecting bones, muscles, ligaments, tendons and nerves), fever, dry skin, acneiform rash (acne) and other rashes, stomatitis (inflammation of the mouth and lips), paronychia (infection in the skin that surrounds a toenail or fingernail) and pruritus (itching).

 Selumetinib can also cause serious side effects including heart failure (manifested as ejection fraction decrease, or when the muscle of the left ventricle of the heart is not pumping as well as normal) and eye toxicity (acute and chronic damage to the eye) including retinal vein occlusion, retinal pigment epithelial detachment and impaired vision.
 Selumetinib can also cause increased creatinine phosphokinase (CPK).
 CPK is an enzyme found in the heart, brain and skeletal muscles.
 When muscle tissue is damaged, CPK leaks into a person's blood, which can be a sign of rhabdomyolysis (breakdown of skeletal muscle due to direct or indirect muscle injury).
 Further, selumetinib capsules contain vitamin E, and users are at an increased risk of bleeding if their daily intake of vitamin E exceeds the recommended or safe limits.